Fighter jet crashes in India's Bengaluru, two pilots dead

 The plane crashed at the edge of the Hindustan Aeronautics Ltd (HAL) airport compound, which is surrounded by several office and residential buildings, according to a Reuters eyewitness.

 The plane burst into flames immediately after the crash.
 One pilot died at the scene of the crash, while the other was seen being carried to a nearby hospital.
-Both pilots ejected here, with one of them landing near the wreckage.
+Both pilots ejected, with one of them landing near the wreckage.

 The pilots belonged to the Air Force’s Aircraft and Systems Testing Establishment unit, an air force official said.